drimpossible/BudgetCL/README.md

 ## Setting up the Datasets

 -  We provide a fast, direct mechanism to download and use our datasets in [this repository](https://github.com/hammoudhasan/CLDatasets).
+-  Input the directory where the dataset was downloaded into `data_dir` field in `src/opts.py`.

 ## Reproducing the dataset creation